CTSRD-CHERI/cheri-c-programming/src/allocators/allocator-guarantees.md

  * Has permissions that disallow any of data load, data store, capability load, or capability store

+The allocator may:

-The allocator may implement fail-stop semantics if the call fails for one or more of the above reasons.
+ * Implement fail-stop semantics if the call fails for one or more of the above reasons.

 ### Reallocating memory

+The allocator must:

-The allocator must fail a call to `realloc()` if the passed capability violates any of the properties checked for in `free()`.
+ * Fail a call to `realloc()` if the passed capability violates any of the properties checked for in `free()`.

-The allocator may implement fail-stop semantics if the call fails for the above reason.

-Returned capabilites must have the same capability properties as those defined for `malloc()`.
+ * Return a capability with the same properties as those defined for `malloc()`.

-The allocator must not return a capability that:
+The allocator must not:

- * Has the same integer address as the passed argument but different bounds
+ * Return a capability that has the same integer address as the passed argument, but with different bounds.

+The allocator may:

+ * Implement fail-stop semantics if the call fails for the above reasons.